Park Policies

 There are further simple things that you can do while you are here on holidays that will help minimise emissions and waste probably like you do at home.
 Things like taking modest length showers, by separating your recyclables and placing them in special collection bins provided, by not burning firewood unnecessarily or excessively, by turning lights and heaters off/ down when not required.

 From our side we are working on a number initiatives in our office and about the property to continue to help improve environmental conditions and to reduce our carbon emissions and waste.
-This includes a photo electric power generation that provides us with much of our electricity requirement when the sun is shining and any excess generated electricity is pumped into the community/Western Power grid for free.
+This includes investment in PV (photovoltaic) electric power generation that provides us with some of our electricity requirement when the sun is shining and any excess generated electricity is pumped into the community/Western Power grid for free.
+Other initiatives include the installation of 4 x EV charge stations in 2023 and we have now nearly converted all lights to highly efficient led.
+For hot water, heat pumps are the main type of hot water system for our accommodation and this has dramatically reduced our power demand.
 We hope you can notice some of the things we do because we certainly appreciate that you have already shown your appreciation of the environment and your ability to keep things simple and sustainable just by choosing to stay with us.

 The Siesta Park property was purchased by the late Ivan and Dulcie Tickle in 1946 and was named by Ivan after his launch, Siesta, which caught fire and was lost during a rescue operation involving a downed aircraft in a training exercise over Cockburn Sound off Fremantle during WW II.
 The Siesta was part of the Naval Auxiliary Patrol and following the war the government reimbursed Ivan for his loss.
 These funds largely financed the purchase of the property in Busselton, so while the loss of his launch was a sad and personal loss, what more appropriate name for the newly acquired property than Siesta Park.